marlawinstead/School_District_Analysis/README.md

 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 Thomas High School was initially ranked 2nd place in the district based on standardized test scores.
-After adjusting the dataset to eliminate the 9th grade scores, Thomas High School is shown as ranking 8th.
+After adjusting the dataset to eliminate the 9th grade scores, Thomas High School is still shown as ranking 2nd.

 How does replacing the ninth-grade scores affect the following: